 Our sized small Summit L3 Down Hoody tipped our scales at 11.9 ounces.
 While respectably lightweight, it's not as light as the fragile 7.7 ounce Mountain Hardwear Ghost Whisper and is almost an ounce heavier than the thermally efficient Feathered Friends Eos.

-In our opinion, the extra weight is easily worth the extra warmth and comfort, and this jacket has a competitive warmth-to-weight ratio when compared to the REI Co-op Magma 850 Down Hoody and the Outdoor Research Transcendent Hoody.
+In our opinion, the extra weight is easily worth the extra warmth and comfort, and this jacket has a competitive warmth-to-weight ratio when compared to the Outdoor Research Transcendent Hoody.
 If the warmth-to-weight ratio is your top priority, go with the excellent Feathered Friends Eos.

 The durable waterproof treatment on the Summit L3 does an above average job of protecting the down insulation from a thorough soaking and complete loss of loft.